dedis/cothority/scmgr/README.md

 `127.0.0.1:7004` and `127.0.0.1:7006` are the IP addresses and port numbers of _co2_ and _co3_ respectively.

-Now you can ask your first node to extend the nodes that participate in the skipchain to all nodes:
+Now you can ask your first conode to extend the conodes that participate in the skipchain to all conodes:

 ```bash
 scmgr skipchain block add -roster public.toml SKIPCHAIN_ID
 ```

-Now you have a skipchain that includes all testing-nodes.
-To see the block that you just created, you can use
+Now you have a skipchain that includes all of your testing conodes.
+To see the block that you just created, you can use:

 ```bash
 scmgr skipchain block print SKIPBLOCK_ID